modernmt/modernmt/README.md

 ## About this Release

-This release allows you to create an MT engine, from a collection of line aligned parallel data, that can be queried via a REST API.
+This release allows you to create an MT engine, from a collection of line aligned parallel data or TMX files, that can be queried via a REST API.

 Intro video: http://87k.eu/lk9l